x0s/Disable-Windows-Update/README.md

 #### Vocabulary

  - *Disable* means to stop (if running) and disable windows update
- - *Enable* means to start windows update in manual mode
+ - *Enable* means to activate windows update in manual mode.